 Drama in Year 9 is part of an option system.
-Students can choose to study Drama for two lessons per fortnight if they wish.
+Students can choose to study Drama for 2 lessons per fortnight if they wish.

-Autumn Term: Devised Theatre - The Story of Lizzie Borden
+Autumn Term: Devised Theatre

-Students will study the story of Lizzie Borden and explore the tools for devising a piece of theatre.
-They will work in groups to develop an original interpretation of the story.
-They may learn about some theatre practitioners and apply this to their devising work.
+Students will explore the tools for devising an original piece of theatre.
+Students will start with a stimulus and work collaboratively to develop a play.
+They may learn about some theatre practitioners and styles and apply this to their devising work.
+This unit is a foundation for GCSE Component 1 work.